Designing Learning

 What is it about?

 This course teaches how to design and develop action-driven learning that enables learners to understand and apply what they are learning.
-It teaches basic skills for designing and developing instruction, as well as consulting as an instructional designer.
+It also teaches basic skills for designing and developing instruction and how to consult as an instructional designer.

 Who should take it?

-This course is designed for anyone looking to learn about or enhance their instructional design and development skills.
-This could include new or novice instructional designers; training managers; trainers; college or university instructors; consultants/subject matter experts tasked with developing a course in their area of expertise; or recent high school or college graduates who are considering opening their own business.
+This course is designed for anyone learning about or enhancing their instructional design and development skills.
+This could include new or novice instructional designers, training managers, trainers, college or university instructors, consultants/subject matter experts tasked with developing a course in their area of expertise, or recent high school or college graduates considering opening their own business.

 What topics will be covered?